anotheria/moskito-control/README.md

 moskito-control
 ===============

-moskito control is the monitoring application that allows monitoring of multiple components
+moskito control is the monitoring application that allows monitoring of multiple components.
+...